akroyq/Ui_Automation_TestNg_Java/README.md

     - mvn test :- To execute the test scenarios

-# Note:
+# UI application details:
 Sample demo application created inside the project (Path - /test/resources/demo_application/Home.html)
+1. Copy pest the path of Home.html in any browser address bar and press Enter.
-1. Enter any email address (valid regex) in the email field
+2. Enter any email address (valid regex) in the email field.
-2. Enter any data in password field
+3. Enter any data in password field and click on Login button.
+4. Do exploratory testing with this demo app

+# Approach:
+1. Implemented modular driven approach
+2. Implemented FileUtil, RandomUtil, Screenshot libraries
+3. Added TestNG Listener to track logs
+4. Maintained low level and high level logs
+5. Used page object model design pattern
+6. Test data maintained in properties files
+7. Browser and environment are parameterized from xml suits
+8. Maintained groups for all test scripts
+9. Used TestNG library for assertions & reporting